 The challenge of noise removal has been explored in many different aspects traditionally managed through filtering or averaging.
-Here we present a Bayesian approach that models the data and the noise probabilistically and simultaneously.
-Specifically, we look at two types of noise, additive Gaussian (white) and signal dependant (multiplicative) noise.
+Here, we present a Bayesian approach that models the data and the noise probabilistically and simultaneously.
+Specifically, we look at two types of noise: additive Gaussian (white) and dependant (multiplicative) noise.
 White noise is the most commonly modeled and assumed noise.
-However, in many cases, signal-dependent noise can be the dominant source of noise, with the most prominent examples found in computer vision and neuronal models.
+However, signal-dependent noise can be the dominant source of noise in many cases, with the most prominent examples found in computer vision and neuronal models.
 An approximation of this signal-dependent noise as white noise may not be sufficient. \cite{Hasinoff2014, LANSKY2001132}

-In this paper, we introduce methods for parameter fitting of an Ornstein-Uhlenbeck (OU) process with added white noise, as well as a combination of white noise and multiplicative noise.
+In this paper, we introduce methods for parameter fitting of an Ornstein-Uhlenbeck (OU) process with added white noise and a combination of white noise and multiplicative noise.
 For the case of white noise alone, we developed an expectation-maximization algorithm that estimates the parameters from data.
-Our method returns parameter values that are similar to those obtained using more general Hamilton Monte Carlo (HMC) methods but is computationally more efficient.
+Our method returns parameter values similar to those obtained using more general Hamilton Monte Carlo (HMC) methods but are computationally more efficient.
 When multiplicative noise is added to an OU process (signal), even HMC methods cannot adequately separate the noise from the signal.
-This is likely due to the similarity between the powerspectra of the multiplicative noise and the signal.
+This is likely due to the similarity between the power spectra of the multiplicative noise and the signal.
 We found that the OU signal parameters, as well as the amplitudes of the white noise and multiplicative noise, can be estimated using probabilistic modeling if the ratio of multiplicative to white noise does not exceed a threshold that depends on the sampling rate of the data.
-We concluded that, to successfully model a mixture of white and multiplicative noise, the ratio of white to multiplicative noise must be known.
+We concluded that to successfully model a mixture of white and multiplicative noise, the ratio of white to multiplicative noise must be known.